-- 16. Delete the CE Code definition of "inspection department" and replace with the following: Inspection department the Electrical Safety Authority (see Electrical Safety Authority). - 17.
-Add the following definition:
+16. Delete the CE Code definition of "inspection department" and replace with the following: Inspection department - the Electrical Safety Authority (see Electrical Safety Authority).

 Licensed electrical contractor - an electrical contractor licensed in accordance with the Ontario Regulation 570/05 (Licensing of Electrical Contractors and Master Electricians) made under the Electricity Act, 1998.